Italy’s Branca International has invested in Altr, a US-based startup specialising in alcohol removal and reduction technology.

 The investment also “strengthens” the family-owned group’s focus on “selective, future-oriented innovation”, it added.

-Altr uses its proprietary technology called Velvet Blade to remove or reduce ethanol at the molecular level which is said to preserve preserving taste, aroma structure, and mouthfeel.
+Altr uses its proprietary technology called Velvet Blade to remove or reduce ethanol at the molecular level, which is said to preserve taste, aroma structure and mouthfeel.
+The group uses the tech across wine, spirits and other alcoholic drinks.

-Richard Schatzberger, the CEO and founder of Altr, said: “Together, we are creating exceptional beverages that preserve craft, elevate quality, and give people true choice in how alcohol fits into their social experiences.”
+In the statement, Richard Schatzberger, CEO and founder of Altr, said: “Together, we are creating exceptional beverages that preserve craft, elevate quality, and give people true choice in how alcohol fits into their social experiences.”

 Founded in 1845 in Milan by Bernardino Branca, Branca International owns the Italian spirits group Fratelli Branca Distillerie, which produces brands such as Fernet-Branca, Brancamenta, Carpano vermouths, and Caffè Borghetti.

-Niccolò Branca, the president of Branca, said: “Our role is to closely observe how the sector evolves and to invest in solutions that can support its development over time.
+Niccolò Branca added in the statement: “Our role is to closely observe how the sector evolves and to invest in solutions that can support its development over time.

 “The future of the sector will not be defined by a choice between alcoholic and non-alcoholic products, but by a broader spectrum of options within the same drinking culture.
 Altr represents a compelling technology because it expands the possibilities available to both producers and consumers, without calling into question the value, quality, or identity of the products themselves.”

-Branca Interna also owns the Argentine company Fratelli Branca Destilerias and Branca Holdings, which oversees its New York-based commercial hub, Branca USA.
+Branca International also owns the Argentine company Fratelli Branca Destilerias and Branca Holdings, which oversees its New York-based commercial hub, Branca USA.